 Harcros Chemical Company

-Products and materials at Hacros were generally constructed with asbestos-containing materials (ACMs) in the past.
+Many of the products and materials at Hacros were made with asbestos-containing materials (ACMs) in the past.
 Everything from floor tiling to insulation and garments was created with the use of asbestos.
-Ironically, asbestos does a great job in property from high heat or combustion and is one of the best insulators ever.
-Yet, it causes some of the most devastating illnesses known, including malignant mesothelioma and asbestos-related lung cancer.

 Additional Job Sites and Businesses Associated with Asbestos Use in Kansas City

 Many different businesses and workplaces in the city used asbestos, not just chemical and manufacturing companies: